 SCHEDULE A TOUR AT EVERGREEN

 We welcome families considering enrolling to visit Evergreen and learn more about our school community.
 We lead tours of our campus and classrooms each Monday morning.
-To sign up for a tour, please click here.
-For more information, if you have questions, please email Sarah Hartnett or call 298-2173, ext.
+To sign up for a tour, please email Sarah Hartnett or call 298-2173, ext.
 229.

 Please NOTE: Only residents of North Carolina are eligible to apply.